jarredwitt/react-native-router-ex/README.md

 # Deprecated
-This project has been deprecated in favor on my new library [React Native Helm](https://github.com/jarredwitt/react-native-helm).
+This project has been deprecated in favor of my new library [React Native Helm](https://github.com/jarredwitt/react-native-helm).

 # react-native-router-ex
 React native router that uses NavigationExperimental.
 This router is still in heavy development.